BlackHeart-TF/KFactor/README.md

-KFactor - 2FA Code Generator
+KFactor - 2FA Authenticator
 =============================
 This is a TOTP Authentication Code generator made with Python and QT.
 It aims to be a drop in replacement for Google Authenticator for plasma-mobile.

-Testing on
+### Tested on
--Manjaro/Pinephone,
+- Manjaro/Pinephone,
--Kubuntu/x64 PC,
+- Kubuntu/x64 PC,
--Windows/x64 PC
+- Windows/x64 PC

 ## Status
 ### Working: